 The proposed management measures were in a parallel process sent to the members of the Danish Natura 2000 Dialogue Forum.
-A summary of the pre-consultation meeting on 9 May 2016 is given in Annex G. At the pre-consultation meeting in May-meeting, an ad hoc working group, to be chaired by the Danish AgriFish Agency, was established with Sweden, Germany and Poland.
-Meetings were held in JuneMay and August and September [October] 2016.
+A summary of the pre-consultation meeting on 9 May 2016 is given in Annex G. At the May meeting, an ad hoc working group, to be chaired by the Danish AgriFish Agency, was established with Sweden, Germany and Poland.
+Meetings were held in May and August 2016.
 The outcome of these meetings is given in Annex G. Meetings in the ad hoc working group were held on:

-22 June 2016

-25 August 2016
+- 22 June 2016 - 25 August 2016